-Bank Director's annual Bank Audit & Risk Committees Conference focuses on governance, risk and compliance, and accounting issues challenging financial institutions today.
-Be it data security, emerging technology, fraud, crisis management and/or the effectiveness of internal controls, this year's event will cover the key issues that all bank officers and directors must know.
+Bank Director's annual Bank Audit & Risk Committees Conference focused on governance, risk and compliance, and accounting issues challenging financial institutions today.
+Be it data security, emerging technology, fraud, crisis management and/or the effectiveness of internal controls, this year's event covered the key issues that all bank officers and directors must know.

 Pre-Conference Opportunities | Monday, june 12: